 Tim: You look younger than me and I am almost 20 years younger than you.

-Chubby: All the rockers are old.
-Mick Jaggar.
+Chubby Checker: All the rockers are old.
+Mick Jagger.
 Even Bon Jovi is getting there.
 Rod Stewart, they are old guys.
 Some of them have left us already.
 Chuck Berry just passed.
 His funeral was yesterday.

 Tim: I didn’t know that.

 Chubby Checker: He is gone forever.
 Glenn Frey is gone.

 Tim: I remember when I was a kid my grandmother said, “It used to bother me when people passed away, but now it happens so much I don’t think about it anymore.”

 Chubby Checker: Don Rickles just left us.

 Tim: Yeah, I’m seeing what she means now because all of these people I grew up with are all going.

 Tim: Oh, I didn’t know that either.
 You look really good.
 You really do.

 Chubby Checker: I just keep praying for God to give me another day.
 I spend a lot of time thanking God for keeping me and blessing me.
 I really do.
 I don’t take it for granted.
 When God created Adam out of the ground, and he made Adam, then he breathed the breath of life into Adam and he became a living soul.
 When I read that it tells me that the air we breathe is God.
 Thank you very much sir, that’s all I know.